ethereum-optimism/optimism/specs/derivation.md

     - `random` is a random value such that two channels with different batches should have a different random value
     - `timestamp` is the time at which the channel was created (UNIX time in seconds)
-    - The ID includes both the hash and the timestamp, in order to prevent a malicious sequencer from reusing the random value after the channel has timed out (refer to the [batcher specification][batcher-spec] to learn more about channel timeouts).
+    - The ID includes both the hash and the timestamp, in order to prevent a malicious sequencer from reusing the random value after the channel has [timed out][g-channel-timeout] (refer to the [batcher specification][batcher-spec] to learn more about channel timeouts).
 This will also allow us substitute `random` by a hash commitment to the batches, should we want to do so in the future.
 - `frame_number` identifies the index of the frame within the channel (in bytes)
 - `frame_data_length` is the length of `frame_data` in bytes
 - `frame_data` is a sequence of bytes belonging to the channel, at index `max(frame_number-1, 0)`